fonoster/routr/CORE.md

   int32 session_count = 7;
   string edge_port_ref = 8;
   fonoster.routr.processor.v2draft1.NetInterface listening_point = 9;
-  // During route creation, an endpoint can request to add labels than can later be
+  // During route creation, an endpoint can request to add labels that can later be
   // used as selectors.
-For example, a Softphone can add a label `priority=1` to indicate
+For example, a Softphone can add the label `priority=1` to indicate
-  // that it is the prefered endpoint for the given AOR. map<string, string> labels = 10;
+  // that it is the preferred endpoint for the given AOR. map<string, string> labels = 10;
 }
 ```